-Viravaxx’ lead product is VVX001, a clinical Ph 2-stage Hepatitis B vaccine candidate.
-VVX001 is a recombinant fusion protein composed of PreS from the large surface antigen of HBV and synthetic peptides.
-Interim results from the ongoing trial with regard to the vaccine’s potential to induce Hepatitis B Virus neutralizing antibodies are currently being evaluated.
+Viravaxx’ lead product is VVX001, a clinical phase II vaccine candidate for Hepatitis B. VVX001 is a recombinant fusion protein composed of PreS from the large surface antigen of HBV and synthetic peptides.
+Viravaxx recently delivered interim results on VVX001 that support the hope for a new Hepatitis B vaccine.
 For more information concerning the trial design and background publications go to ClinicalTrials.gov (NCT03625934).

 VVX001 triggers an immune response which blocks the virus from binding to NTCP.
 This blocking activity inhibits virus entry.

-VVX001 is currently in a clinical Ph 2 trial conducted in low-/non-responders as well as in chronically infected Hepatitis B patients.
+VVX001 is currently in a clinical phase II trial conducted in low-/non-responders as well as in chronically infected Hepatitis B patients.

 Respiratory Syncytial Virus